dtrelogan/react-formstate/api.md

 *labelPrefix*

-prefixes all the labels of the nested components
+prefixes all the labels of the nested components. in the following example, the label for the email input will be set to 'Work Email'

 ```jsx
 <FormObject formState={this.formState}>